Project Manager and Digital Advisor at the Danish Agency for Culture and Palaces and the Danish Arts Foundation

 As practice has changed over time we are cleaning up, standardizing, and enriching data so it can reflect the history, reality, and impact of art in public spaces for members of the public, politicians, scholars, and the press—all of whom have an interest in the subject.
 Another side of this is that we have researched the subject and want to be able to use our data in relation to external data sources, such as Statistics Denmark, and for research purposes in general.
 Finally, it is our goal to set all our data free, and a good, stringent, intuitive data structure is an important step.
 However, this requires a lot of work with structuring and communicating copyright with artists and rights organizations, in addition to the tasks connected with working with the data.

-The cultural sector in Denmark is becoming more progressive, and in the government context in which I work, digitization has been a big focus area over the last decade.
+The cultural sector in Denmark is becoming more progressive, and in the government context in which I work, digitization and digital collections have been a big focus area over the last decade.
 The potential is becoming more and more interesting.